“And when we have to let go, something else becomes possible.” –Pema Khandro Rinpoche

 Part of me agrees with this sentiment.
 It didn’t feel quite right to end Blacula’s life.
 I took a power that didn’t belong to me, and she didn’t even have the capability to let me know if this was what she wanted or not (side note, I think about this a lot when it comes to eating meat, but the vegetarian days of my past and the omnivorous ways of my present are for another essay).

 We were sadder than we thought we’d be.
 It turns out you get used to a creature, even an evil creature, after sharing a home with it for years.
-“I want gwhy,” Lew repeated many times that night and the following morning.
-We did our best to explain it to him beforehand, used phrases like, “We have to say goodbye to Blacula because she’s going to die,” and, “Dying means your body is all done and you go to sleep,” and, “Blacula is going away but we’ll still have her in our memories.”
+“I want gwhy,” L repeated many times that night and the following morning.
+We had done our best to explain it to him beforehand, used phrases like, “We have to say goodbye to Blacula forever,” and, “Dying means your body is all done and you go to sleep,” and, “Blacula is going away but we’ll still have her in our memories.”
 We had these conversations a handful of times and each would end with him saying, “Bye bye, gwhy.”
 But it obviously didn’t translate.
-He’d look under the chair in his room, the place she deemed second best to under the futon, and say, “Gwhy?
+He’d look under the chair in his room, the place she deemed second best to underneath the futon, and say, “Gwhy?
 Gwhy?” then cry when we reminded him that she was gone.
 It only took two days, though, and he moved on.